 Make sure all the images and videos on your site are optimized and compressed properly to allow them to load quickly.

 If you pull any content from somewhere other than your web servers, try removing that content and seeing if it fixes the problem.
 Everything on your page needs to load smoothly, including third-party content, to give users a good experience.

 If you find that your website is loading slower than it should, there are several things that you can do.
 For situations where the problem is with your front-end site, you’ll need to figure out what it’s about your page that’s slowing things down.

 Will Upgrading to Better Hosting Improve Your Site’s Speed?

-Just because your web hosting server isn’t responding as fast as it should doesn’t mean that the company is doing a bad job, it could be that your site is overloading the server you’re on.
-In many cases, moving from a shared hosting package to using a good quality virtual private server (VPS) or upgrading to a dedicated server will get you the response times you need.
+Just because your web hosting server isn’t responding as fast as it should doesn’t mean that your company is doing a bad job, it could be that your site is overloading the server you’re on.

 Will Changing Web Hosting Companies Speed Up Your Site?

 If you find that the issue is with the actual web hosting company, you may transfer to another provider.
 Changing hosting companies isn’t difficult, although it does need to be planned out and executed properly to avoid downtime and ensure everything goes smoothly.